-During the first quarter of 2014 Kronos operated its production facilities at 90% of practical capacity.
+During the first half of 2014 Kronos operated its production facilities at 93% of practical capacity.
 This reflects an increased plant utilization rate as compared to the last half of 2013.
-While Kronos' production capacity utilization rates in the second half of 2013 were impacted by the lockout at its Canadian production facility, its utilization rates were also impacted by the lockout at the Canadian production facility in the first quarter of 2014, as restart of production at the facility did not begin until February 2014.
+While Kronos' production capacity utilization rates in the second half of 2013 were impacted by the lockout at its Canadian production facility that ended in December 2013, its utilization rates were also impacted by such lockout in the first quarter of 2014, as restart of production at the facility did not begin until February 2014.
 While Kronos expects its production volumes to be higher in 2014 as compared to 2013, Kronos expects to continue to operate below production capacity in 2014.
-The less-than-full production utilization is principally due to the ramp-up of operations at its Canadian facility following the end of the lockout as well as the implementation of certain productivity-enhancing capital improvement projects at other facilities which will result in longer-than-normal maintenance shutdowns in certain instances.
-Assuming economic conditions do not deteriorate in the various regions of the world, Kronos expects its sales volumes to be higher in 2014.
-Sconos will continue to monitor current and anticipated near-term customer demand levels and align its production and inventories accordingly.
+The less-than-full production utilization is principally due to the ramp-up of operations at Kronos' Canadian facility following the end of the lockout as well as the implementation of certain productivity-enhancing capital improvement projects at other facilities which will result in longer-than-normal maintenance shutdowns in certain instances.
+Kronos will continue to monitor current and anticipated near-term customer demand levels and align its production and inventories accordingly.

-Kronos experienced moderation in the cost of TiO2 feedstock ore procured in 2013 and continuing into 2014, and consequently its cost of sales per metric ton of TiO2 sold in the first quarter of 2014 was significantly lower than its cost of sales per metric ton of TiO2 sold in the first quarter of 2013.
-Given the time lag between when Kronos procures third-party feedstock ore and when the TiO2 product produced with such third-party feedstock is sold and recognized in its cost of sales, Kronos expects its cost of sales per metric ton of TiO2 sold in calendar 2013, and its cost of sales per metric ton of TiO2 sold in calendar 2013, and its cost of sales per metric ton of TiO2 sold in the first quarter of 2014.
+Kronos experienced moderation in the cost of TiO2 feedstock ore procured in 2013 and continuing into 2014, and consequently its cost of sales per metric ton of TiO2 sold in the first half of 2014 was significantly lower than its cost of sales per metric ton of TiO2 sold in the first half of 2013.
+Given the time lag between when Kronos procures third-party feedstock ore and when the TiO2 product produced with such third-party feedstock is sold and recognized in its cost of sales, Kronos expects its cost of sales per metric ton of TiO2 sold in calendar 2014 will be lower than the cost of sales per metric ton of TiO2 sold in calendar 2013, and its cost of sales per metric ton of TiO2 sold in the second half of 2014 will be lower than the cost per metric ton of TiO2 sold in the first half of 2014.
 Although the cost of feedstock ore has and continues to moderate, such reductions have been inadequate to compensate for the decline in selling prices for Kronos' products over the past year and generate an acceptable operating margin.
-Kronos started 2014.
+Kronos started 2014 with selling prices 6% lower than as compared to the beginning of 2013, and prices declined by an additional 5% in the first half of 2014.
 Industry data indicates that overall TiO2 inventory held by producers has been significantly decreased.
 In addition, Kronos believes most customers hold very low inventories of TiO2 with many operating on a just-in-time basis.
 As a result, lead times for delivery are increasing.
-With the strong sales volumes experienced in 2013 and in certain established markets during the first quarter of 2014, Kronos continues to see evidence of improvement in demand for its TiO2 products in certain of its primary markets, which Kronos believes will support implementation of selling price increases during 2014.
-The extent to which Kronos will be able to achieve price increases during 2014 will depend on market conditions.
+With the strong sales volumes experienced in 2013 and in certain established markets during the first half of 2014, Kronos continues to see evidence of improvement in demand for its TiO2 products in certain of its primary markets.
+The extent to which Kronos will be able to achieve any price increases during 2014 will depend on market conditions.